Teaching English in Spain: Living in Spain

 Holidays in Spain

-Most ESL teachers do not decide to teach English in Spain for the paycheque.
-Like many nations in Western Europe, salaries are not as high as other ESL markets around the world; Spain is a popular choice for those more concerned with having a good time.
-ESL teachers can expect their monthly salary to range between €1,100 and €1,400.
-The cost of living in Spain is €700 to €1,500 per month.
-So, with careful budgeting, teachers can still have some extra money, though it is best to save up enough money to cover living expenses for a couple of months before arriving in Spain.
-Money is not the reason why Spain is on many ESL teachers’ wish list; it is the country’s vibrancy and richness of culture.
+Most ESL teachers who choose to teach English in Spain do not do so for the paycheck, but rather for the culture and the experience.
+Like many nations in Western Europe, salaries are not as high as other ESL markets around the world.
+ESL teachers can expect their monthly salary to range between €900 and €1,500, while the cost of living in Spain is around the same.
+With careful budgeting, teachers can still have some extra money, but it is best to save up enough money to cover a couple months of living expenses before arriving in Spain.

 What to Know About Living in Spain